SinuPulse Elite Maintenance & Troubleshooting

 Rinse the SinuPulse Elite regularly as directed after use, including periodic dilute vinegar rinse (monthly), to minimize mineral deposits and calcification which can contribute to reduced performance (flow rate) and premature wear.
 Use of distilled water is recommended best for long term durability.
 Remember to empty water tank after each use, rinse thoroughly, and allow to air dry.
 Do not leave solution in water tank when not in use.

-1d) Carefully inspect the sinus irrigator tip to make sure there is no obstruction preventing the flow of water.
+- Carefully inspect the sinus irrigator tip to make sure there is no obstruction preventing the flow of water.
 You should be able to blow through the tip.
 If there is an obstruction compressed air may help or run a flexible heavy gauge wire through both ends of the tip to loosen up and clear any blockage.

-1e) Inspect push button on handle if sticky when depressed (in) and not fully returning to the open position (out) water flow may be reduced.
+1d) If water flow has been reduced after an extended period of regular use inspect push button on handle if sticky when depressed (in) and not fully returning to the open position (out) water flow may be reduced.
 Place the handle in a vinegar solution so the push button is immersed for 30-60 minutes.
 Heavy calcification may require soaking overnight.
 This will help break down mineral /salt deposits interfering with push button movement and resume normal water flow.
 If push button remains in depressed position manually pull the push button out to the open position.
 You may need to move it back and forth manually to break up the calcification.
 Continue to soak in vinegar solution until push button moves freely.
 Once normal movement returns apply Vaseline liberally around the push button and inside handle to lubricate and protect.